Revisiting Active Learning in the Era of Vision Foundation Models: , a simple, effective active learning strategy

 \section{\dropout, a simple, effective active learning strategy}

-The observations from the previous sections inform the principled construction of a new AL strategy leveraging the robust visual features of Foundation Models, which we refer to as the \dropout.
+The observations from the previous sections directly inform the principled construction of a new AL strategy leveraging the robust visual features of foundation models, which we refer to as \dropout.
+A detailed description of the query strategy is provided in Algorithm \ref{alg:dropquery}.
+Below, we briefly review the key results from section 3 that motivate the choice of components and the construction of \dropout.

+\begin{itemize} \item \textbf{Centroid-based initial pool selection:} Our experimental results in Section \ref{init_pool} demonstrated the utility of intelligently selecting the initial pool of candidates to label.
+Informed by these results and given the semantic clusters characteristic to the latent spaces of foundation models, \dropout employs a centroid-based initial pool selection strategy to overcome the cold-start problem. \item \textbf{Uncertainy-based sampling approach:} Based on our investigation into the tradeoff between uncertainty-based and representative query sampling in Section \ref{uncertain_rep}, \dropout favors an uncertainty-based query strategy.
 We experiment using dropout perturbations to measure uncertainty and select candidates for annotation.
 Given features $\bm{z}_i$ of an unlabeled instance, we produce $M$ dropout samples of these inputs ($\rho = 0.75$) to get $\{\bm{z}^1_i, \dots, \bm{z}^M_i\}$.
 The current classifier at $t$ then makes predictions on these $M$ samples and the original instance $\bm{z}_i$, and we measure the consistency of classifier predictions $\hat{y}_i = g(\bm{z}_i; \bm{\theta})$.
 If more than half of the $M$ predictions are inconsistent, we add $\bm{z}_i$ to the candidate set $Z_{c}$.
-Then we cluster $Z_{c}$ into $B$ clusters and select the point closest to the center.
-In all of our experiments, we set $M=3$.
+In all of our experiments, we set $M=3$. \item \textbf{Selecting a diverse pool of candidates:} Our analysis in Section \ref{diversity} provided evidence in favor of choosing a diverse set of candidates to annotate. \dropout leverages this result by taking the candidate set $Z_c$ and clustering it into $B$ clusters, selecting the point closest to the center of each cluster.
+These constitute a diverse subset of points to be annotated. \item \textbf{Leveraging unlabeled instances:} The results from our investigation in Section \ref{semisup} did not provide conclusive evidence in favor of adding a semi-supervised learning component to \dropout, hence we choose to omit this particular variant of label propagation from our strategy. \end{itemize}